 Nummular eczema and ringworm are skin conditions that can cause similar-looking rashes.
-Nummular eczema can occur with dry skin or exposure to an allergen, but ringworm is a fungal infection.
+Nummular eczema can occur with dry skin or exposure to an allergen.
+Ringworm is a fungal infection.

 It also explains their differences and similarities and looks at how doctors diagnose the conditions.

 We also examine the various treatment options available, as well as answer some common questions about nummular eczema and ringworm.

 In some cases, a person who experiences other types of eczema may also get nummular eczema.
 For example, a person living with contact dermatitis can develop nummular eczema after exposure to triggers such as chemicals in cosmetics.

 What does nummular eczema look and feel like?

 People with lighter skin usually develop red or brown areas on their skin.
 People with darker skin can develop dark brown patches, or they may develop patches that are lighter than their surrounding skin.

 The rash appears as a round, coin-shaped, or oval patch in both cases.
 “Nummular” comes from the Latin term for “coin.”

 These spots or patches can appear on the arms, hands, legs, or torso.
 They may be present in clusters or join up to form larger patches.
 As a result, they can range in size from a